 Dosing of ritonavir in patients with hepatic impairment: Ritonavir is primarily metabolized by the liver.
 No dosage adjustment is necessary in patients with mild or moderate hepatic impairment.
 Data are unavailable on ritonavir dosing for adult or pediatric patients with severe hepatic impairment.
 Use caution when administering ritonavir to patients with moderate-to-severe hepatic impairment.

-Resistance to ritonavir is not clinically relevant when the drug is used as a pharmacokinetic enhancer of other protease inhibitors (PIs).
+Resistance to ritonavir is not clinically relevant when the drug is used as a pharmacokinetic (PK) enhancer of other antiretroviral (ARV) medications.

-Ritonavir has been approved by the Food and Drug Administration (FDA) for use in the pediatric population.
+Ritonavir has been approved by the Food and Drug Administration for use in the pediatric population.

 Efficacy: Effectiveness in Practice

-Use of ritonavir as the sole PI in combination antiretroviral therapy (cART) in children is not recommended.
-Although ritonavir has been well studied in children, its use as a sole PI for therapy is limited because ritonavir is associated with a higher incidence of gastrointestinal toxicity and has a greater potential for drug-drug interactions than other PIs.
-Also, ritonavir as a sole PI is associated with a higher risk of virologic failure than efavirenz or ritonavir-boosted lopinavir.3-5 In addition, poor palatability of the liquid preparation and large pill burden with the capsules (adult dose is six capsules or tablets twice daily) limit its use as a sole PI.
-Concentrations are highly variable in children younger than aged 2 years, and doses of 350 to 450 mg/m2 twice daily may not be sufficient for long-term suppression of viral replication in this age group.6-14 However, in both children and adults, ritonavir is recommended as a PK enhancer to boost the second PI in an ART regimen.
-Ritonavir acts by inhibiting the metabolism of the second (boosted) PI by the liver, thereby increasing the plasma concentration of the second (boosted) PI.
+Use of ritonavir as the sole protease inhibitor (PI) in combination antiretroviral therapy in children is not recommended.
+Although ritonavir has been well studied in children as an ARV agent, it is no longer used as a sole PI for therapy because ritonavir is associated with a higher incidence of gastrointestinal toxicity and has a greater potential for drug-drug interactions than other PIs.
+Also, ritonavir as a sole PI was associated with a higher risk of virologic failure than efavirenz or ritonavir-boosted lopinavir, and children who developed virologic failure while receiving ritonavir as a sole PI had a high prevalence of major PI and multiclass mutations.5-9 In addition, poor palatability of the liquid preparation and large pill burden with the capsules (adult dose is six capsules or tablets twice daily) limit its use as a sole PI.
+Concentrations are highly variable in children younger than 2 years, and doses of 350 to 450 mg/m2 twice daily may not be sufficient for long-term suppression of viral replication in this age group.10-18 However, in both children and adults, ritonavir is recommended as a PK enhancer for use with other PIs or, in adults, with the integrase inhibitor elvitegravir when used in combination with another PI.
+Ritonavir is a CYP3A4 inhibitor and functions as a PK enhancer by slowing the metabolism of elvitegravir and of the PIs.